Rising cost of living in the UK

 The DWP reviews cases where it is alleged the department’s actions are linked to the death of a benefit claimant or have caused ‘serious harm’, including attempted suicide.
 Stakeholders have expressed concerns the process and number of reviews “don’t reflect anything like the real scale of harm”.
 The DWP says it has taken a number of steps to improve how it responds to “those who live complex lives”.

-In April 2022, the Equality and Human Rights Commission (EHRC) announced it was taking action to require the DWP to improve its treatment customers with mental health impairments and learning disabilities.
-The EHRC and DWP have said they are drawing up a legally binding agreement, committing the DWP to action plan to meet the needs of these groups.
+In April 2022, the Equality and Human Rights Commission (EHRC) said it was taking action to require the DWP to improve its treatment of customers with mental health impairments and learning disabilities.
+The EHRC and DWP said they are drawing up a legally binding agreement, committing the DWP to an action plan to meet the needs of these groups.
+The agreement is yet to be announced.

 The rail industry has its own suicide prevention programme, in partnership with the Samaritans and the BTP.
 National Highways (formerly called Highways England) published a Suicide prevention strategy in 2022.